si618/afpvr/README.md

 ### Deploy 🚀

 Commit and push.
-Job done.
-If you stuff up, revert previous commit and push.
+Job done 😎 If you stuff up, revert previous commit and push.

-To manually deploy, `npm run deploy`
+To manually deploy use `npm run deploy`

+### Maintenance 🔧

+Keep things up to date using `npm up` and [ncu](https://www.npmjs.com/package/npm-check-updates)